 Damien Harris, No. 1 Alabama beat Arkansas 41-9

-Harris opened with a 75-yard touchdown run and the top-ranked Crimson Tide rode a fast start to a 41-9 victory over Arkansas on Saturday night.
+TUSCALOOSA, Alabama (AP) — Damien Harris opened with a 75-yard touchdown run and No. 1 Alabama rode a fast start to a 41-9 victory over Arkansas on Saturday.

-The Crimson Tide (7-0, 4-0 Southeastern Conference) had raced to a 17-0 lead by midway through the first quarter.
-Playing without injured quarterback Austin Allen, the Razorbacks (2-4, 0-3) managed to slow down the onslaught for a while.
+The Crimson Tide (7-0, 4-0 Southeastern Conference) had raced to a 17-0 start by midway through the first quarter before the Razorbacks (2-4, 0-3) managed to slow down the onslaught for a while.

 Harris ran for 125 yards and two touchdowns on just nine carries.
-His opening run matched his career long set last week at Texas A&M, putting the Tide in front just 15 seconds into the game.
+His run on the game’s first offensive play matched his career long set last week at Texas A&M, putting the Tide in front just 15 seconds into the game.

 The result was a second straight lopsided SEC loss for Arkansas and embattled coach Bret Bielema.

 ATHENS, Georgia (AP) — Sony Michel ran for two touchdowns as No. 4 Georgia found its running game after a slow start and took control with 26 unanswered points to beat Missouri.

 Georgia (7-0, 4-0 Southeastern Conference) recovered from an early scare by gaining 696 total yards, including 370 on the ground.
 Missouri (1-5, 0-4) suffered its fifth straight loss as it faded following a 21-all tie in the second quarter.

 Georgia’s Mecole Hardman scored on a 35-yard run in the first quarter and a 59-yard catch from Jake Fromm in the fourth quarter.

 Missouri showed the big-play potential in its passing game on Emanuel Hall’s two 63-yard touchdown catches in the first half.
 Drew Lock also threw a 4-yard scoring pass to tight end Albert Okwuegbunam.